andruhon/runo-bridge/README.md

 Prototype generating C++ boilerplate NodeJS addon wrapper for simple Rust library.

-See https://github.com/andruhon/runo-bridge for usage example
+See https://github.com/andruhon/runo-bridge-example for usage example

-Only `int` and `bool` and 'string' as params and outputs at the moment.
+Only `int` and `bool` and `string` as params and outputs at the moment.

 ##Motivation